 A Customized Day of Skiing With a Guide

 Adventurers looking for a backcountry experience tailored to their goals need look no further!
 Whether it’s Fissile Peak, where you’ll be rewarded with challenging, glaciated alpine terrain, or the classic lines on Cowboy Ridge, you can look forward to experiencing some massive slopes in the most magnificent off-piste conditions.
-Let a professional Whistler backcountry guide customize the perfect day to suit your objectives and ride your heart out!
+Let a professional Whistler backcountry guide customize the perfect day to suit your skill and objectives and ride your heart out!

 Private Intro to Backcountry Skiing and Splitboarding

 Whistler is the perfect place to take your resort skills out of bounds.
 New backcountry skiers will be introduced to suitable terrain under the care of an experienced guide.
 Learn about route finding, avalanche safety and risk management all while staying safe and being shown the best kept secrets just outside the Whistler ski area.
 Powder stashes, alpine bowls and gladed runs are waiting just for you.

 Not sure if you should hire a guide?
 Listen to our ambassador Greg Hill debate the ultimate question: To be guided or not to be guided?

 Make your way to Whistler’s world-famous slopes and master the fundamentals of backcountry skiing and splitboarding!
 Join your experienced, professionally certified guide for a full day of learning essential backcountry skills, such as terrain analysis, route finding, slope traversal, and so much more.
 Whistler’s incredible landscapes and high-quality powder will provide the perfect learning environment.